djmason9/LCD-show/README.md

 ### Description:

 This is a 2.8inch TFT LCD with resistive touch panel, has 320x240 resolution.
 It can support any revision of Raspberry Pi.
 Driver is provided for Raspbian/Ubuntu Mate/kali.
-I fixed an error that was happening in one of the files
+I fixed an error that was happening in one of the files main.c #include <sys/ioctl.h>  // For ioctl

 ### Website：